 By understanding the risks associated with this drug, you can take the necessary precautions without overexerting yourself or making a medical decision on your own.
 Always follow the direction given to you by your physician.

 Drinking coffee and taking omeprazole can be a difficult balance.
 Omeprazole treats acid reflux and other medical conditions and needs to be taken on an empty stomach to get its full effect.

-To safeguard against acid reflux or exacerbate any existing or underlying issues, it is recommended to wait one hour after taking omeprazole before consuming a cup of coffee.
-This can seem like a hassle but understanding the basics of how omeprazole interacts with coffee could help reduce acid reflux and ultimately promote better health.
+To safeguard against acid reflux or exacerbate any existing or underlying issues, it is recommended to wait one hour after taking omeprazole, regardless if its by pill or if you use omeprazole powder, before consuming a cup of coffee.
+This can seem like a hassle but understanding the basics of the interaction between omeprazole, also known as Prilosec and coffee could help reduce acid reflux and ultimately promote better your health.

 The Dangers of Drinking Coffee too Soon After Taking Omeprazole

 Omeprazole works by reducing the amount of acid in the stomach, but drinking coffee shortly after taking it can be counterintuitive because it increases stomach acidity.

 This additional acidity could cause uncomfortable symptoms such as heartburn, nausea and vomiting.

 If you experience any of these symptoms or feel like drinking coffee too soon after taking omeprazole is making your GERD worse, talk to your doctor.

 Related Article: Does Cinnamon Reduce Acid in Coffee?